puppetlabs/puppet-docs/source/puppet/3/reference/lang_classes.markdown

     * A comma-separated list of **parameters,** each of which consists of:
         * A new [variable][] name, including the `$` prefix
         * An optional equals (=) sign and **default value** (any data type)
-    * An optional trailing comma after the last parameter (Puppet 2.7.8 and later)
+    * An optional trailing comma after the last parameter
     * A closing parenthesis
 * Optionally, the `inherits` keyword followed by a single class name
 * An opening curly brace